crbanala/kpa-685-final/README.md

 - Quality Model

 - Matching Model
-  - COntains code for Matching model
+  - Contains code for Matching model

 - Summarization Models
   - Contains code used for generating summaries of reviews with T5,BART and Pegasus models.